 In the list below there’s nowhere in Txakolí country, for those planning a trip to the restaurants in San Sebastián and Bilbao, though there is talk of a project opening along the Costa Cantábrica.
-Equally the Sherry region is currently a notable absentee, though González Byass is scheduled to open a new boutique hotel in 2019 in Jerez.
+Equally the Sherry region is currently a notable absentee, though González Byass opened Hotel Bodega Tío Pepe in 2020.

 Furthermore, winery hotels do not necessarily produce great wines.
 When you are staying in a winery hotel, it’s always polite to buy a bottle.
 Do not feel obliged to do the winery tour however: barrels and bottling lines can pall.
 The best advice is to start with a tasting of the wines.
 If you like the taste of them, then definitely book a visit.

-Note that a number of the hotel restaurants, and restaurants in general, may be closed on Sunday evenings, and occasionally also on Monday evenings.
+Note that a number of the hotel restaurants, and restaurants in general, may be closed on Sunday evenings in Spain, and occasionally also on Monday evenings.
 It is always advisable to book before arriving.

 Best for sheer indulgence

 - Castilla y León, next door to DO Ribera del Duero; Sardón de Duero, Valladolid